hxyconan/prconn/README.md

 - For demo purpose, remember to install Jenkins in your demo server

+# Start uWSGI automatically in boot
+- /etc/init/prconn.conf defined it
+- Start it manually: #sudo start prconn
+- Stop it manually: #sudo stop prconn
+- Check the Master process and works: #ps aux | grep prconn

 # Notes
-- More details please refer to Leeroy project
+- More details please refer to Leeroy project readme